ertyseidohl/computing-etymologies/index.md

 Note: The paper Ibrahim A. Al-Kadi's "Cryptography and Data Security: Cryptographic Properties of Arabic" may have more information, but I don't have access.

+## Floppy

+> To better distribute microprogram code, IBM developed the diskette drive in the late 1960s.
+In the 1970s, when this storage medium became widely used, marketers must have found the sober name “diskette” too bland, and so coined “floppy” to jazz it up.

+Source: Source: [Holmes, Neville.
+“The Great Term Robbery \[Computer Jargon\].”
+Computer, vol. 34, no. 5, 2001, pp. 94–96., doi:10.1109/2.920619.](https://eprints.utas.edu.au/1957/1/Cm1My.pdf)

 ## Information

 > The committee published an international standard vocabulary in 1966 (IFIP-ICC Vocabulary of Information Processing, North Holland Publishing, Amsterdam, 1968) that remains, with some modifications, an ISO/IEC standard (http:// www.iso.ch/cate/d7229.html). \[...\]